PaulaYaniz/Unit3/README.md

 Notes screen.
 Every adjective has a different folder in which she writes.
 She writes in the page she has the feeling.
 For bad adjectives, encrypted.
 New TOP SECRET password that you cannot change.
 It only has a password hint.
 Delete, add, edit notes options.

 ### Success criteria:
-1. There is a secure registration and login system and there is an option to reset forgotten password.
+1. There is a secure registration and login system with requirements for password and email.
-3. The application contains a main page with a box asking what is her mood today, to which she can only answer with one adjective.
+2. The application will contain a page asking how the client is feeling, to which the client will only be able to answer selecting one of the options given.
-4. After answering the adjective, costumer will be able to write notes.
+3. After selecting the feeling, the customer will be able to write notes about it.
-5. The notes will be grouped in folders by the adjectives.
+4. The notes will be grouped in folders by the adjectives, and will have a date.
-6. Negative adjectives notes will be encrypted, and password cannot be changed.
+5. The application will allow the client to delete and add notes.
-7. The application will allow to delete, add and edit notes.
+6. The application will give statistical information about the user's well-being: number of positive and negative emotions felt.

 Apendix
 ![Captura de pantalla 2023-03-09 220642](https://user-images.githubusercontent.com/89135778/224033801-0d357219-a87a-412b-9413-bb9108cb1e01.png)